Site Basis Excitation Ansatz for Matrix Product States

 {\prescript{}{j\negthinspace}{\langle}} Having settled on a set of $B_{\alpha}$, which are not orthogonal on different sites $j$, we next evaluate the overlap kernel $O_{\alpha\alpha'}(j'-j) = \braj B_\alpha | B_{\alpha'}\rangle_{j'}$ and the Hamiltonian kernel $ H_{\alpha\alpha'}(j-j') = \braj B_\alpha |H| B_{\alpha'}\rangle_{j'}$.
 Diagrammatically these quantities are nothing more than these two sandwiches, illustrated for $j'-j=3$.

 Because the ground state is gapped, connected correlations decay as $e^{-|j-j'|/\xi}$ and both kernels are therefore exponentially banded.
 In practice we take $-L_c\le j-j'\le L_c$ with $L_c\simeq 150$; beyond that threshold every entry is below about $10^{-12}$ and can be safely discarded.
 The calculation of the $H$ array of size $N_\alpha^2 L_c$ is the dominant effort in SBEA.
 If the Hamiltonian MPO is in infinite uniform $\ldots HHH\ldots$ form, then the contractions are particularly simple, since the edge tensors don't depend on the site.
 In that case for each $B_\alpha$ we start from the left, and progressive contract towards the right.
 For each site, there is a final contraction of all the $B_{\alpha'}$.
 Then the calculation time is $O[(N_\alpha^2 + N_\alpha K) L_c \chi^3]$, where $K$ is the MPO bond dimension.
-This calculation time is identical to that of a finite-system DMRG calculation on a system of length $L_c$, except the parenthetical factor would be replaced by an effective number of sweeps times the number of Lanczos steps at each step.
+The calculation time for the different curves in Fig. 3 varies primarily as $N_\alpha^2$.
+This calculation time is identical to that of a finite-system DMRG calculation on a system of length $L_c$, except the parenthetical factor would be replaced by an effective number of sweeps times the number of Lanczos steps at each step, i.e. still similar to a single DMRG ground state calculation.

 If the Hamiltonian MPO is not in infinite form, then the edge tensors are different depending on the ending sites of the interval between $j$ and $j'$.
 In this case, we make an extra large region of size $L_c'$, with $L_c' \sim 3 L_c$, and embed the $L_c$ region in the center.
 Then edge tensors are calculated by successive contraction from the outer edges to store them for all the sites in the central region.
 (This is essentially the same as keeping track of edge tensors in a finite-system DMRG calculation.)